Pension auto-enrolment is meant to encourage us to save enough money to enjoy a comfortable retirement.

 Some employers may apply the minimum contribution percentage to all of your earnings, not just the qualifying earnings.
 This means you’ll pay more out of your pay packet, but get more from your employer as well.
 It depends on how they’ve set up the scheme.

-However, it will get you some distance towards it, and the benefits of free employer contributions and tax relief are very useful.
-In almost all cases you shouldn’t opt out of an auto-enrolment pension scheme.
+The benefits of free employer contributions and tax relief are very useful.
+In almost all cases you shouldn’t opt out of an auto-enrolment pension scheme and if you do, it’s worth getting advice first.

-If you want a more luxurious retirement, you should consider putting money into a private pension, traditional savings and ISAs, part-time earnings, inheritances and using property assets such as downsizing or equity release.
+If you want a more luxurious retirement, there are other places you could put your money.
+These include putting money into a private pension, traditional savings and ISAs, part-time earnings, inheritances and using property assets such as downsizing or equity release.

 Each employer will check whether you’re eligible to join their pension scheme.
 You can opt out of one or all schemes you are eligible to join, or you can join more than one if you want to.